-- Recognize at least two signs that a client is not in the Window of Opportunity.
+- Identify at least two signs that a client is not in the Window of Opportunity.

-- Recognize at least two signs that the client is in the Window of Opportunity.
+- Identify at least two signs that the client is in the Window of Opportunity.

-- Summarize that developing an observing self can help a client recognize dysfunctional ways of relating in relationships.
+- Discuss that developing an observing self can help a client recognize dysfunctional ways of relating in relationships.

 - Demonstrate how to build dual awareness for clients to help build safety in processing.

-- Review the process of helping clients connect to loving feelings toward others and self to build affect tolerance.
+- Describe the process of helping clients connect to loving feelings toward others and self to build affect tolerance.